amohanta/The-Unpacked-Project/ReadMe.txt

 6)Candidates for signatures

 Note: The samples might not be perfectly unpacked so all the samples might not execute completely
-Disclaimner: The intent of creating this repositary is not to distribute malware but to aid researchers to fight malware
+Disclaimer: The intent of creating this repository is not to distribute malware but to aid researchers to fight malware